microsoft/react-native-windows-samples/docs/ReactApplication-api-windows.md

-`ReactApplication` provides a base application class for use in applications that are entirely written in React Native. `ReactApplication` will load the React instance on launch of your app for you and provide accessors to your application's [`ReactInstanceSettings`](ReactInstanceSettings) and [`ReactNativeHost`](ReactNativeHost) to customize your React instance.
+The `ReactApplication` is a base application class for use in applications that are entirely written in React Native.
+When the app launches, the `ReactApplication` will load the React instance.
+Use [`ReactInstanceSettings`](ReactInstanceSettings) and [`ReactNativeHost`](ReactNativeHost) properties to customize React instance in your application's constructor.

 ## Properties
 ### Host